zafstojano/policy-gradients/README.md

 In many of the cases, it's possible to train a policy model on a **single GPU**.
 For example, you can train `Qwen/Qwen3-1.7B` with GRPO on a modest 24GB NVIDIA A10G.

->[!TIP]
-> For a comprehensive explanation of the methods implemented here, please refer to the [RLHF Book](https://rlhfbook.com), especially the chapter on [Policy Gradients](https://rlhfbook.com/c/11-policy-gradients).

 The structure of the source code is extremely simple:
 ```
 policy_gradients